inkdropapp/docs-old/src/pages/manual/writing-note.md

 The selected notes will be deleted forever.

+## Make copy of notes

+Inkdrop lets you make a complete copy of notes.
+It means that the copy has the same title, content, and tags.

+To duplicate notes, right-click the notes and select **Duplicate**.
+Alternatively, you can select the notes and use the <kbd>Command+D</kbd> shortcut.

+A note copy will be created in the current notebook.

 ## Live preview

 Inkdrop lets you preview notes to see what they will eventually look like.
-Use <kbd>Command+P</kbd> or <kbd>Ctrl+P</kbd> on Windows/Linux to display note and its preview side-by-side.
+Use <kbd>Command+P</kbd> / <kbd>Ctrl+P</kbd> to display note and its preview side-by-side.

 ![SideBySide](./writing-note_sidebyside.png)